The Tide Is Turning

 Good point.

-Well now "everyone else" is indeed starting to join.
+Well, now "everyone else" is indeed starting to join.
 And today you saw what that can mean.
 Have a look at German, UK, and US yields on the week:

 And here's a Bloomberg screengrab from early Thursday morning that gives you an idea of what was unfolding across government bonds globally as US traders got to their desks: